 You need employees capable of being on time and responsible enough to handle chemicals.
-They must also be willing to go through an extensive training.
+Also, they must be willing to go through an extensive training.

-A lot of job applicants aren’t up for that, so reliable employees sometimes seem impossible to come by.
+However, many of job applicants don't want to partake in rigorous training, so reliable employees sometimes seem impossible to come by.

-You’ll get everything you need to find the best pest control team members.
+You’ll quickly find out everything you need to know to find the best pest control employees.